CJ& 110 Criminal Law • 5 Cr.

 After completing this class, students should be able to:

-- Recognize and use the basic vocabulary of law (e.g., culpability, mens rea, probable cause, rule of law, etc.,) in-class writings, short answer tests, and class discussions.
+- Use the basic vocabulary of law (e.g., culpability, mens rea, probable cause, rule of law, etc.)

-- Distinguish between “Common Law”, the “Model Code”, and the “Revised Code of Washington”.
-For example, students should be able to describe the changes various laws have undergone over time and explain the rationale behind those changes.
+- Distinguish between “Common Law", the “Model Code”, and the “Revised Code of Washington.”

-- Accurately and informatively explain and give examples of the conceptual and statuatory differences between “civil” and “criminal” law.
+- Accurately and informatively explain and give examples of the conceptual and statutory differences between “civil” and “criminal” law.

-- Demonstrate in written essays why general knowledge of “criminal” and “civil” law is important in the daily lives of all citizens.
-For example, how law can be used to settle civil disputes and how knowledge of the criminal “process” can be used to protect one’s civil rights.
+- Illustrate why general knowledge of “criminal” and “civil” law is important in the daily lives of all citizens.

 - Identify, explain and discuss in writings and discussions the theory behind the development of “criminal” and “civil” laws.

-- Explain in discussions and writings the key elements to specific criminal statutes in the Revised Code of Washington.
-For example, the crimes of “burglary”, “arson”, “robbery”, “theft”, “murder”, “assault”, “rape”, “kidnapping”, and “manslaughter”.
+- Classify the key elements to specific criminal statutes in the Revised Code of Washington.